Call4Cloud | MMP-C | Autopilot | Device Preparation

 This time we don’t need to create or own Desktopappinstaller.ADMX file but we can download it and import it into Intune

-Looking at the sources we got in Winget, it should be okay to remove the MS STORE source.
+Removing the MS STORE source should be okay, considering the sources we got in Winget.
 At least that was my first idea

 After importing the ADMX and configuring the device configuration policy, we ended up with the error 0x20101